By Edward Woodall

 Your new venture will obviously affect your relationship with your previous employer.
 If your start-up is in your previous employer’s area of business, they will naturally be concerned about your new business.
 State and federal laws may protect its trade secrets and proprietary information.
 If you want to start your new business before leaving your old job, state laws enforce duties of loyalty and care on certain employees.
 Also, you must address any covenant not to compete, covenant not to solicit, or confidentiality agreement you may have with your old employer.

 Overall, you should remember that the law provides protections for the “legitimate business interests” of employers that might prevent you from pursuing your new business.
-While it is usually acceptable to use general skills and expertise learned from your previous employment, you must ensure that you do not take advantage of secret information or unfairly use your previous employer’s assets or customer list in your new business.
+While using general skills and expertise learned from your previous employment is usually acceptable, you must ensure that you do not take advantage of secret information or unfairly use your previous employer’s assets or customer list in your new business.

 Issue # 2: Legal Liability & Taxes

 Furthermore, when more than one person is an owner of the entity, it is essential to clearly define in writing your agreement for dealing with issues such as capital contributions of the owners, management of the business, sharing of profits and losses, how to resolve disputes among owners, transfers of ownership interests, and exiting the business.
 These issues are best addressed upfront and in writing to avoid misunderstandings that inevitably occur whether the business performs poorly or very well.
 Other liability issues include certain business licensing requirements, insurance needs, standard business contracts, and intellectual property.
-For more information on how your business entity choice can impact your liability and tax status, click here.
+Click here for more information on how your business entity choice can impact your liability and tax status.

 Issue #3: Funding Your New Business